 As well as the hot dog, stegt medister is another dinner that showcases the sausage.
 A meter-long in length, this red, spiced, minced pork sausage is eaten with a tasty sauce, potatoes, and red cabbage.

 There’s a bit of confusion when it comes to the pastries of Denmark.
 This is because what you might know as Danish pastries are in fact originally from Vienna – known in Denmark as wienerbrød (Vienna bread).

-However, these were brought to Denmark in the 1840s and have been popular there ever since, now a definite favorite among the Danes.
+However, these were brought over in the 1840s and have been a popular food in Denmark ever since, now a definite favorite among the Danes.
 There’s a wonderful choice throughout the country’s bakeries, and some good ones to try include the Rum Snail or Cinnamon Snail pastries!